 The team is not just about playing, the social side of football is important to us.
 We try to vary our social events, whether it’s out on the gay scene, watching a football match, bowling, or whatever people want to do.
 We also run fundraisers to subsidise our costs, plus 25% of everything we raise goes to charity.

-Current Chairperson Murray Harvey says; “I always wanted to play for a gay team as I had been playing for local teams and felt like I was lying to my team-mates.
-It is also important to me as it creates social opportunities different to the often narrow gay scene.”
+Current Football Manager Murray Harvey says; “I always wanted to play for a gay team as I had been playing for local teams and felt like I was lying to my team-mates.
+It is also important to me as it creates social opportunities different to the usual gay scene.”

 Long standing Dragon, Dave Amos says; “It’s my belief and the belief of the club that we offer football for all with no discrimination of any sort.
 Our club is about offering a chance to play football in a relaxed and supportive atmosphere.
 Whether you want to be competitive, just play for fun or just come along for the social side and support the team we hope to offer these opportunities for you.”